railwayapp/docs/src/docs/reference/teams.md

 Teams are how organizations are represented within Railway.
 Teams can be created via the Pro or Enterprise plans.

-For more information, visit our [documentation on pricing](/reference/pricing) or [railway.app/pricing](https://railway.app/pricing).
+For more information, visit our [documentation on pricing](/reference/pricing) or <a href="https://railway.app/pricing" target="_blank">railway.app/pricing</a>.

 ## Creating a Team

-Organizations can create a team by heading to the [Create Team](https://railway.app/new/team) page and entering the required information.
+Organizations can create a team by heading to the <a href="https://railway.app/new/team" target="_blank">Create Team</a> page and entering the required information.

 ## Managing Teams